kchen3490/elf-getspec-ratio/Acknowledgements.md

-Jessy Nguyen and Michael Marrs from NASA Goddard Space Flight Center's Heliophysics division for solving technology issues during my 10-week summer program.
+Jessy Nguyen and Michael Marrs from NASA Goddard Space Flight Center's Heliophysics division as system administrators for solving technology issues during my 10-week summer program.

-Dr. Michael Croteau and The GSFC Transform to Open Science ([TOPS]([url](https://nasa.github.io/Transform-to-Open-Science/))) Champions 2024 team for inspiring me to pursue open science practices and attempting to make this routine available for the public.
+Dr. Michael Croteau and The GSFC Transform to Open Science ([TOPS]([url](https://nasa.github.io/Transform-to-Open-Science/))) Champions 2024 team for inspiring me to pursue open science practices and attempt to make this routine available for the public.